MohdDilshad-nitk/Custom_Tshirt_Designer/README.md

 # Customizable T-Shirt Website

 This project is a website that allows users to customize the color and logo of a 3D T-shirt model.
-The website is built using Three.js, React, and the OpenAI API.
+The website is built using Three.js, React,Node,Express and the OpenAI API.

 ## Features